Curved A-infinity algebras and Landau-Ginzburg models: Introduction

 where for $g\in G$, $Y^g$ is the $g$-invariant subspace of $Y$ and the subscript $G$ denotes taking coinvariants of the induced $G$ action. \end{Theorem}

-\paragraph The dg equivalences of Theorem~\ref{thm:dg-equiv} give another way to compute $\HH_*(\DG_\Z(B_W))$ in the case of hypersufaces in projective space.
-Indeed, since Hochschild homology is invariant under dg equivalences, we could compute instead $\HH_*(X)$ for the projective variety $X = \Proj B/W$.
-The groups $\HH_*(X)$ are computed by the well-known Hochschild-Kostant-Rosenberg isomorphism~\cite{Swa}.
-The answer depends directly on the computation of the Hodge numbers $h^{p,q}(X)$, which are classically computed using the Lefschetz hyperplane and Griffiths transversality theorems.
+\paragraph Combining the above calculation with the dg equivalences of Theorem~\ref{thm:dg-equiv} gives a new proof of Griffiths' theorem on the cohomology of a hypersurface $X = \Proj B/W$ of projective space $\Proj B$.
+Indeed, since Hochschild homology is invariant under dg equivalences, we have

+and these latter groups are computed by Theorem~\ref{thm:hhlgo}.
+On the other hand, the Hochschild homology groups of $X$ are traditionally computed using the well-known Hochschild-Kostant-Rosenberg isomorphism~\cite{Swa}, and the answer depends directly on the computation of the Hodge numbers $h^{p,q}(X)$.
+These are classically computed using the Lefschetz hyperplane and Griffiths transversality theorems.

-An alternative way of regarding this calculation is to observe that combining the results of~\cite{Tu} with the calculation of Theorem~\ref{thm:hhlgo} allows us to compute the Hodge numbers of $X$.
-Therefore, in a certain sense, our results can be viewed as a non-commutative analogue of the Lefschetz hyperplane and Griffiths transversality theorems from classical complex geometry.
+We interpret the conclusion of the previous paragraph as giving an interpretation of Theorems~\ref{thm:hhlgo} and~\ref{thm:dg-equiv} as non-commutative analogues of the Lefschetz hyperplane and Griffiths transversality theorems from classical complex geometry.

 \paragraph The paper is organized as follows.
-In Section~\ref{sec:twist}, for the purpose of fixing notation, we recall the basics of $A_\infty$ algebras along with details on the twist construction and its relationship to categories of matrix factorizations.
+In Section~\ref{sec:twist}, for the purpose of fixing notation, we recall the basics of $A_\infty$ algebras along with details of the twist construction and its relationship to categories of matrix factorizations.
 We also prove Theorem~\ref{thm:mftwist}.
 The usual definitions of Hochschild homology and cohomology are presented in Section~\ref{sec:hh} in a way which extends to the curved case as well.
 We then prove Lemma~\ref{lem:van} which states that any $A_\infty$ algebra with only $m_0$ term has vanishing Hochschild (co)homology.
 This is the basic ingredient in the proof of Theorem~\ref{thm:van-hh}.

 In Section~\ref{sec:lg} we specialize to the case of the curved associative algebras that appear in the study of affine LG models.
 We explicitly calculate both the usual Hochschild (co)homology groups and their compact type variations.
 The usual ones are shown to vanish and the modified ones yield the answers predicted by physics.